Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: Appropriate Analysis: Calculate Sensitivities and Test for a Difference

-The standard reasoning infers differences in sensitivities even when there are none.
-The appropriate method must properly compare sensitivities in the direct and indirect tasks.
-The analysis steps for both tasks must be equated such that the calculated statistics are comparable, followed by a test of the difference between the two tasks.
-Similar approaches have been used in previous---albeit very few---studies \cite{Dulaney_Eriksen_59,Klotz_Neumann_99,kunst1980affective,Schmidt_02,Franz_vonLuxburg_15_PS} in accordance with the long standing (but often ignored) request to use the ``same metric'' for both tasks \cite{Reingold_Merikle_88}.
+The appropriate method directly compares sensitivities in the direct and indirect tasks.
+Different than the standard reasoning, the appropriate analysis equates analysis steps for both tasks such that the calculated statistics are comparable.
+Then, a test of the difference between the two tasks is applied.
+Similar approaches have been used in previous---albeit very few---studies \cite{Dulaney_Eriksen_59,Klotz_Neumann_99,kunst1980affective,Schmidt_02,Franz_vonLuxburg_15_PS} in accordance with the long standing (but often ignored) request for both tasks to be measured using the ``same metric'' \cite{Reingold_Merikle_88}.

-In both tasks, we compute $d'$ using Signal Detection Theory \cite{Green_Swets_88} and test for a difference between the two tasks.
-In the {\bf direct task}, participants typically classify the primes in each trial and a $d'$ value is computed as it is also often done in studies using the standard reasoning.
-In the {\bf indirect task}, however, the standard reasoning relies on the congruency effect in continuous measures (e.g., RTs or brain activity as measured by EEG or fMRI).
-For a proper comparison, we have to transform these continuous measures into a classification for each trial.
-This can be achieved in different ways, and we suggest to use the optimal classifier for the given setup.
-This gives the indirect task the best possible performance thereby increasing the chances of finding an \ITA{} and making our arguments stronger when we nevertheless do not find an \ITA{} (Box~\ref{box:conservativeAnalysis}).
+In both tasks, we compute $d'$ using Signal Detection Theory \cite{Green_Swets_88} and then test for a difference between them.
+In the \textbf{direct task}, participants typically classify the primes in each trial and a $d'$ value is often already reported by the studies using the standard reasoning.
+In the \textbf{indirect task}, however, the standard reasoning computes a congruency effect on continuous measures (e.g., RTs or brain activity as measured by EEG or fMRI).
+For a proper comparison, we have to transform these continuous measures into classifications (predictions) for each trial.
+There are different ways to achieve this.
+We suggest to use the optimal classifier for the given setup.
+This gives the indirect task the best possible performance and increases the chances of finding an \ITA{} following the \textbf{benefit-of-the-doubt} approach.